puppetlabs/bolt/documentation/writing_tasks.md

 Bolt tasks are similar to scripts, but they are kept in modules and can have metadata.
 This allows you to reuse and share them.

-You can write tasks in any programming language the target nodes run, such as Bash, PowerShell, or Python.
+You can write tasks in any programming language the targets run, such as Bash, PowerShell, or Python.
 A task can even be a compiled binary that runs on the target.
 Place your task in the `./tasks` directory of a module and add a metadata file to describe parameters and configure task behavior.

 For a task to run on remote *nix systems, it must include a shebang (`#!`) line at the top of the file to specify the interpreter.